karnikaavelumani/svelte-workshop/README.md

 ##### Set up VSCode

-- Open a new SvelteKit project in VSCode in high-contrast mode.
+- Open a new SvelteKit project (`npm create svelte@latest my-app`) in VSCode in high-contrast mode.
 - Run `npm run dev` to start the development server.
 - Open the preview in your browser.